Potpourri: History

+Pot Pourri, a painting of two children making pot-pourri by John Everett Millais, 1856.

 Potpourri has been used in rooms since ancient times, in a variety of ways, including just scattering it on the floor.
 In early 17th-century France, fresh herbs and flowers were gathered—beginning in spring and continuing throughout the summer.
 The herbs were left for a day or two to become limp, then layered with coarse sea salt.
-The aging mixture was stirred occasionally as layers were added to it.
+The aging mixture was stirred occasionally as layers were added.
 Often the mixture would ferment or even mold as the summer went by.
-In fall, spices would be added to the unsightly grey mix until a pleasant fragrance was achieved.
+In the fall, spices would be added to the unsightly grey mix until a pleasant fragrance was achieved.
 Then, scent-preserving fixatives (see below) were added.
 The finished potpourri was set out in special pots with perforated lids to perfume rooms.

-Much modern potpourri consists of any decoratively shaped dried plant material (not necessarily from scented plants) with strong natural and synthetic perfumes (and often colored dyes) added, with the scent often bearing no relation to the plant material used.
-Sometimes, items that do not originate from plants are mixed in with the potpourri, to give it bulk and to make it more aesthetically pleasing.
-It is possible to spray scents onto potpourri; however, a fixative is needed so that the scent is absorbed for slow release.
+Much modern potpourri consists of decoratively shaped dried plant material (not necessarily from scented plants), with strong natural and synthetic perfumes (and often colored dyes) added, and the scent often bears no relation to the plant material used.
+Sometimes, items that do not originate from plants are mixed into the potpourri to add bulk and enhance its aesthetics.
+It is possible to spray scents onto potpourri; however, a fixative is needed to ensure the scent is absorbed and released slowly.
 Generally, orris root is used for this purpose.

 Lifespan

-Dried flowers can last anywhere from two months to 20 years, depending on the chosen blend.
-Properly made potpourri will last longer when stored in closed containers.
+Depending on the preservation method, the lifespan of dried flowers varies.
+Flowers left to dry in the air typically last about 1 year, while those preserved in substances such as silica gel or glycerin can last several years.